Outburn-IL/foob-docs/solution-description.md

 ![Alt text](img/Fume-plugin-dataflow.png)

 The  IRIS production accepts a message over the exposed REST endpoint and passes the message to the Intersystems FUME  plugin Business Service.
-Intersystems FUME plugin forwards a message to an instance of FUME service along with the conversion map (for further information, please review FUME documentation).
-The  FUME service transforms data and returns an FHIR resource (or a collection of separate FHIR resources packed in an FHIR Bundle, depending on the conversion map) to IRIS production.
-Finally, IRIS production submits FHIR data to its internal storage.
+Intersystems FUME plugin forwards a message to the exposed FUME engine REST API along with the conversion map (for more information about the Outburn FUME conversion engine, please review FUME documentation).
+The  FUME service transforms the data and returns an FHIR resource (or a collection of separate FHIR resources packed in an FHIR Bundle, depending on the conversion map) to IRIS production.
+Finally, IRIS production submits FHIR data to the FHIR Server (internal IRIS FHIR repository or external FHIR Server) according to the pre-defined rules based on the FHIR resource type.